Lee Smith (baseball): Baltimore Orioles (1994)

-California Angels
+California Angels (1995–1996)

 After filing for free agency again, Smith signed a two-year contract with the California Angels for over $2.5 million while the strike was still in progress.
 In 1995, Smith registered a save in every appearance from April 28 to June 25.
 On June 11, he saved his 16th consecutive game to break the major league record set by Doug Jones in 1988.
 He ran his streak to 19 games before losing a save game on June 28; Smith's record was broken by John Wetteland, who saved 24 straight the next year.
 After keeping his ERA at 0.00 through the first two months of the season, Smith was selected to his seventh and final All-Star Game, thereby becoming the fourth player to be an All-Star for four different teams (after Walker Cooper, George Kell and Goose Gossage).
 Smith did not fare well for the next month, pushing his ERA up to 5.40.
 The Angels held a double-digit lead in the division and seemed poised for the postseason.
 However, the Angels went 14–29 in their final 43 games to finish in a tie with the Seattle Mariners atop the AL West, then lost the tie-breaker game to miss the playoffs.
 Despite the team's difficulties, Smith pitched effectively during August and September, registering 13 saves against a single blown save.
 He finished the season with 37 saves and an ERA more than a run lower than the AL average (3.47 vs. 4.71).

 Early in the 1996 season, Smith spent time on the disabled list following offseason surgery—he had torn a tendon in his right knee while on a hunting trip—and second-year pitcher Troy Percival established himself as the Angels' closer.
 Smith was briefly with the Lake Elsinore Storm on a rehabilitation assignment, his first time in the minor leagues since 1980.
 Upon his return to the Angels, Smith was unhappy with an inconsistent role, commenting, "I could write a movie about the past few weeks... but it would have to be a cartoon."
 He pitched in a total of 11 games for the Angels during April and May, then was traded to the Cincinnati Reds.

-Cincinnati Reds
+Cincinnati Reds (1996)

 Smith was traded to the Cincinnati Reds in exchange for reliever Chuck McElroy on May 27, 1996.
 Smith assumed setup duty for the Reds as closer Jeff Brantley was en route to a career-high 44 saves.
 In his return to the National League, Smith appeared in 43 games and registered two saves; his ERA with the Reds (4.06) was nearly as high as the league average (4.21), while for the full season he logged 6.7 strikeouts per nine innings pitched, the lowest to that point in his career.
 The Reds granted him free agency after the season.